Isaac has considerable experience in the financial services industry having worked for more than 33 years in the Kenyan and regional banking industry.

 Isaac is a Fellow of the Institute of Chartered Accountants in England and Wales (ICAEW), the Institute of Certified Public Accounts of Kenya (ICPAK) and Fellow of the Kenya Institute of Management.
 Isaac sits on the Boards of several public and private organisations, including Bata Shoes Company Kenya Limited, ArtCaffe (as Chairman) and Kenya Airports Authority (as Chairman).
 Through his involvement in charitable and philanthropic activities, he is Chairman of the Kenya Conservatoire of Music, University of Nairobi Alumni Association and WWF Kenya; former Chairman of The Rhino Trust, a conservation charity involved in preservation of environmental biodiversity; and Trustee of the Zawadi Africa Education Fund, an educational charity which provides scholarship support to disadvantaged girls from Africa (and presently operating in Kenya, Uganda, South Africa and Ghana) to Universities mainly in the US and Canada and more recently the UK and Japan.

-He is a keen golfer, enjoys music and is a collector of contemporary African Art, an area of interest for more than 35 years.”
+He is a keen golfer, music enthusiast and a collector of contemporary African Art, an area of interest for more than 30 years.

 Isaac represents the Capital Markets Challenge Fund on the CDSC Board